Employment Sites Review

 • I'm strongly in favour of the conversion of all three employment sites.
 Site 1 creates much-needed housing in a great location.
 Seeing residential properties developed here, mixed-use or otherwise, also sets a precedent for developing westwards that I hope will carry over to Milton's farmland in the near future.
 Sites 2 and 3 make good use of land that is currently being wasted so near to the downtown core.
 Replacing the sprawling parking lots that I have never seen anywhere near full with effective housing is a helpful step towards building up housing in Mississauga.
 I do also hope that these developments would lead to recognition at all levels of the need for expanded service along the Milton GO line.
 This would be a crucial step towards integrating our communities and improving Mississauga's future.

-ab.s asked 11 months ago
+ab.s asked about 1 year ago

 Thank you for your comments.
 It will form part of the public records.